Mobile · Multi-Platform · FinTech Experian · 2023–2024

 Branding, style guide & iconography.

 Experian Consumer Services underwent a major rebrand over five years.
-I directed and led a team of 4 to produce a comprehensive cross-platform style guide — the first to unify visual language across iOS, Android, mobile web, and desktop.
+I directed and led a team of 4 to produce the first comprehensive cross-platform style guide — unifying visual language across iOS, Android, mobile web, and desktop.

 • Color Token System

-Semantic color tokens mapped to both light and dark modes across all four platforms
+Semantic tokens mapped to light and dark modes across all four platforms

 • Iconography Library

-Custom icon set designed for financial clarity — trust-forward, accessible, consistently weighted
+Custom icon set designed for financial clarity — trust-forward and accessible

 • Typography Scale